joaopedroasz/clean-branas-course/readme.md

 - Docker;
 - GraphQL;
 - Apollo Server;
+- AMQPLib;
+- RabbitMQ;
+- Express;
+- Supertest;

+### TO DO:

+You can see the TO DO list in [this file](./docs/to-do.md).

 ### How to run:

+As you can see, we have some microservices in this project.
+So, to run the project, you will need to run each service separately.
+Each service has its own database, so you will need to run each database too.

-You only need to have Docker installed in your machine.
+You only need to have NodeJS, Docker and Docker Compose installed in your machine.
 Then, just run the following commands:

+### Checkout Service:

+The `Checkout` is the service responsible to handle the checkout process.
+It has all the `Order` logic.

 - Run development database: